 Fort Prinzenstein

 Besides being a holiday destination, it’s important to point out that Keta is also home to a dark period of history.
-Fort Prinzenstein was originally built by Danish traders as a defense during the Sagbadre War but later became a place of slave-trade.
+Fort Prinzenstein was originally built by Danish traders as a defense during the Sagbadre War but later became a place of slave trade.
 It’s one of the many forts in Ghana where slaves were taken away from their families and were brought abroad without ever returning.
 Today, Fort Prinzenstein is a World Heritage Site that is partially destroyed by the sea – just like many other parts of the city that were destroyed by sea erosion 🌊 -.

 Cape St. Paul Light House